-There is no agreed public transport route established for the MPURA, although the proposed road network would allow for bus movements throughout the Site, when/if bus connections are required through the site.
-The higher order roads that connect through the proposed development are all capable of meeting the minimum provisions associated with the NSW Bus Infrastructure Guide.
+There is no agreed public transport route established for the MPURA, although the proposed and previously approved road network would allow for bus movements throughout the Site, when/if bus connections are required.
+The higher order roads that connect through Stage 1 are all capable of meeting the minimum provisions associated with the NSW Bus Infrastructure Guide.

-Although, not strictly aligning with the network set out in Part 1.7, the proposed development is considered an improvement over the existing DCP street network and would create more permeable and functional connections throughout the MPURA.
+Although, not strictly aligning with the network set out in Part 1.7, the proposed development is considered an improvement over the existing DCP street network and would create more permeable and functional connections throughout the Menangle Park URA.
 In addition, the proposed street network is consistent with a proposed new structure plan submitted in support of the planning proposal that has recently been submitted for Gateway Determination.